 How Education Affects NC Salaries

 Education credentials drive meaningful salary differences in NC, particularly for roles in technology, healthcare, and finance.
-However, in trades and skilled occupations, certifications and experience often matter more than degrees.
+In trades and skilled occupations, certifications and experience often matter more than degrees.

 | High school diploma / GED | ~$35,000–$42,000 |